Skip to content

 If you have many splits, this option can get tedious and prone to mistakes.

-• The invest_periods and realized_invest_periods should then be set with a 2D map where the first column tells the solve (you don't have to create separate solve objects for these) and the second column tells the period.
+• The invest_periods and realized_invest_periods should then be set with a 2D map where the first column tells the solve (you don't have to create separate solve entities for these) and the second column tells the period.
 To get a 2D map, choose the parameter type as Map and then right click the table and choose Insert column after/before.
 The value column does not matter.
 The model will generate these solves, with the periods given.
 Note that the solve names should match in both 2D-maps.

 You can use the same lower level solve with each the investment solves as the lower level solves will exclude the periods that are not included in either of the upper level realized periods: realized_invest_periods or fix_storage_periods.
 So, the lower level solve should have all the periods that it is used for in any the solves.